juanjoDiaz/serverless-plugin-warmup/README.md

   warmup:
     enabled: true # Whether to warm up functions by default or not
     folderName: '_warmup' # Name of the folder created for the generated warmup
+    tsHandler: true # Whether the handler function for warmup should be generated in TS or not
     cleanFolder: false
     memorySize: 256
     name: 'make-them-pop'